 It takes time, energy and patience to illegally download music.

 Don’t you think people would pay $X.99 per month to avoid that?
 Time is money.
 Bring all the music together in one marketplace and let people go crazy.
 They’ll pay for that, if you package it in a way that really works.
-If, that is, you package it in a way that met their needs, not the industry’s needs.
+If, that is, you package it in a way that meets their needs rather than the industry’s.

 Until we get there, though, Otto’s right about one thing: It’s a tough go for people in this industry.
 It’s hard to make a living right now.
 But we would all do better if more people would get down from their high horses and genuinely look for solutions, rather than just complain about how messed up everything is.
 People who pirate music aren’t criminals—legally, yes, but not by society’s standards.
 As an industry, we need to accept that, and find news ways to monetize our creative works.